scred47/pleezer/README.md

     pleezer -vv   # Trace logging
     ```

+- `--eavesdrop`: Listen to the Deezer Connect websocket without participating.
+This is useful for development purposes and requires verbose or probably trace logging (`-v` or `-vv`).
+Example:
+    ```bash
+    pleezer --eavesdrop -vv
+    ```

+    **Note:** This option provides only partial insight into client communications.
+While some messages are echoed across all websockets belonging to a user, most messages are sent on separate websockets specific to each client.
+For complete traffic analysis, monitoring of all websockets would be required.

 - `-s` or `--secrets`: Specify the secrets configuration file.
 Defaults to `secrets.toml`.
 Example:
     ```bash
     pleezer -s /path/to/secrets.toml